sarahhudaib/Math-Kit/work_space_cards.md

 ### **Calculator Window**

-An image of the calculator window is shown below:
+An image of the calculator window:

 <br>